-What acts will constitute infringement of a registered trademark?
+What acts constitute infringement of a registered trademark?

-If this is the case then the trademark will be an official registered trademark which will confer various rights on the owner of the mark.
-One of the rights conferred to the owner of a trademark under the Trade Marks Act 1994 is the right to prevent unauthorised use of that trade mark by third parties in respect to the goods or services specified on the register.
+Once a trademark has been officially registered, rights are conferred on the owner of the mark under the Trade Marks Act 1994 (TMA 1994), including the right to prevent unauthorised use of that trade mark by third parties in respect to the goods or services specified on the register.

-Furthermore the European Union law Agreement on Trade-Related Aspects of Intellectual Property Rights states that the owner of a registered trade mark has the exclusive right to prevent all third parties from using the similar signs for goods or services which are identical or similar to those for which the trademark is registered.
+In addition, the World Trade Organisation’s Agreement on Trade-Related Aspects of Intellectual Property Rights states that the owner of a registered trade mark has the right to prevent all third parties from using the similar signs for goods or services which are identical or similar to those for which the trademark is registered.

 What is meant by unauthorised use?

 A key element in establishing whether there has been trademark infringement is to ascertain whether the owner of the mark has consented to its use.
 If there has been no consent the third party will not be authorised to use it.